XK9274/moonlight-app-miyoo/README.md

 Press START to exit mouse mode.
+Currently A is left click, B is right click.

 **Note**: Moonlight on the Miyoo will only pass keyboard commands to the host, meaning no mouse and no gamepad input for now.